-PRDM8 (PR Domain 8) is a Protein Coding gene.
-Diseases associated with PRDM8 include epilepsy, progressive myoclonic 10 and early-onset lafora body disease.
-GO annotations related to this gene include chromatin binding and histone methyltransferase activity.
+PRDM8 (PR/SET Domain 8) is a Protein Coding gene.
+Diseases associated with PRDM8 include Epilepsy, Progressive Myoclonic, 10 and Progressive Myoclonus Epilepsy.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and histone methyltransferase activity.
 An important paralog of this gene is ZNF488.

 UniProtKB/Swiss-Prot for PRDM8 Gene